 Vegetable Gardens: If you haven’t already removed your old vegetable plants from spring, now is the time to do so!
 Compost whatever does not have disease or insects, and discard the rest.
 This is your “window” to add amendments to your garden!
-Choose from Ladybug Revitalizer Compost Blend, Raised Bed Blend, or Earthworm castings.
-The Ground Up product, Vegan Compost, provides composted native plants and organic vegetable products.
 Compost will add needed nutrients and texture to your soil, improving moisture holding capacity, microbe activity, and production.

-If you have not already done so, now is the time to be digging your sweet potatoes.
-Use care when digging the tubers, as the tender skins bruise easily and damage can result in decay in storage.
+It is also time to dig up your sweet potatoes.
+Use care when digging the tubers, as the tender skins bruise easily, and damage can result in decay in storage.
 Allow the tubers to dry for 2-3 hours, then store them in a dry area between 80-85 degrees for 10 days to two weeks.
 If no rain is expected, you may lay them out in the sun to cure and sweeten.
 After curing, store at a temperatures between 55-60 degrees with 85% humidity.

 Plant Broccoli, Brussels sprouts, Collards, Cabbage, Leeks, Multiplying Onion, and Cauliflower from transplants.
 Add Happy Frog Jump Start (3-4-3) to the planting hole of new transplants to give them the nutrients needed for a good start.
 Late month, plant Beets, Carrots, Swiss chard, Lettuce, Mustard Greens, English and Snap Peas, Radishes, Spinach and Turnips from seed.
 After seedlings have emerged, water weekly with Happy Frog Grow Big (6-4-4) or Wholly Mackerel (3-1-0) Fish Fertilizer.